Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.

 TJ: gotta stop for all this traffic out here.
 He says blandly.

 Me: yea, I don’t think they have magnets under this light.
-Really, they should have magnets under all the lights and use magnets at night and timers in the daytime.
+They should have magnets under all the lights and use magnets at night and timers in the daytime.

 TJ: you think?